-The food safety program for each raw milk product should identify the processing factors that impact on microbial growth and inactivation and include these as CCPs.
+The food safety program for each raw milk cheese should identify the processing factors that impact on microbial growth and inactivation and include these as CCPs.
 The parameters (critical limits) that must be met and how these are verified (e.g. log sheets / analytical results) should also be specified.
-In relation to cheese manufacture, specific controls to be included in a business's food safety program are specified under clause 32.
+Specific processing controls that must be included in a business's food safety program are specified under clause 32.